microsoft/vscode-react-native/README.md

 ```
 Variables that are declared in this `.env` file can override the original environment variables from `process.env` of the Packager process.

-It is possible to transfer environment variables (`env` and `envFile`) from the `launch` or `attach` to the Packager.
+It is possible to transfer environment variables (via `env` and `envFile` arguments in `launch.json`) from the `launch` or `attach` debug scenarios to the Packager.
 If these variables are defined, then they will be used, otherwise the `.env` file is used.

 ## Change project root